Steps to become a Lawyer/Attorney in Texas

 Finally, the LSAC’s CAS will assemble all necessary documents and apply electronically to the law schools you choose.

 The Texas Board of Law Examiners expects you to graduate from an ABA-accredited law school in the United States if you wish to gain bar admission in Texas.
-There are 200 law schools in the U.S. that are ABA-accredited, and they are listed in the ABA-LSAC Official Guide to ABA-Approved Law Schools.
-Nine of these schools are in Texas.
+There are over 200 law schools in the U.S. that are ABA-accredited, and they are listed in the LSAC Official Guide to ABA-Approved Law Schools.
+Ten of these schools are in Texas.

 ABA-Accredited Law Schools in Texas

-- University of Texas School of Law, 727 East Dean Keeton Street, Austin, TX 78705
+- University of Texas School of Law, Austin

-- Texas Southern University-Thurgood Marshall School of Law, Office of Admissions, 3100 Cleburne, Houston, TX 77004
+- Texas Southern University-Thurgood Marshall School of Law, Houston

 - Substantive law